r3-os/r3/src/constance/src/lib.md

 Like a lock guard of a mutex, CPU Lock can be thought of as something to be “owned” by a current thread.
 This conception allows it to be seamlessly integrated with Rust's vocabulary and mental model around the ownership model.

 **Priority Boost** temporarily raises the effective priority of the current task to higher than any values possible in normal circumstances.
 Priority Boost can only be activated or deactivated in a task context.
 Potentially blocking system services are disallowed when Priority Boost is active, and will return [`BadContext`].
+Application code can use [`boost_priority`] to activate Priority Boost.

+[`boost_priority`]: crate::kernel::Kernel::boost_priority
 [`BadContext`]: crate::kernel::ResultCode::BadContext

-<div class="admonition-follows"></div>

-> **To be implemented:** Supporting priority boost

 <div class="admonition-follows"></div>